EAEOMICS/Hybrid-genome-assembly-practice/docs/Laboratory_practice.md

 Several patients have arrived at the hospital presenting a clear illness pattern.
 You have tried to determine which pathogen is, but all your tests have failed, number of cases don't stop and more and more patients arrive at the hospital, the time is running and you need a solution.

 You have shared this problems with your boss and, rapidly, you both arrive into a conclusion, sequencing the pathogen.
 But She wants you to sequence the pathogen using both sequencing techonologies, Illumina and Nanopore.
 Now is time for you to realise how to do this task, as there is no other bioinformatitian in the hospital.
-Do we have enough DNA?
+The first thing that we are going to do is consider that our genome is 5.1Mb, but the next questions are tougher, Do we have enough DNA?
 Which Illumina kit are you going to use if we have an Illumina MiSeq?
 Can I sequence more than 1 samples in the same Nanopore Flowcell?

 Maybe this job is not as good payed as you thought :dizzy_face: